Kurento/kurento/source/Architecture.rst

 appropriate HTTP methods for it (i.e. POST or PUT).
 The negotiation phase hence starts with the client requesting to upload the content and the Application Server creating the appropriate pipeline for doing it.
-This pipeline will always start with an HttpEndpoint element as the one shown in Figure 10, but used in sink mode so that the media stream gets into the pipeline instead of out of it.
+This pipeline will always start with an :rom:cls:`HttpPostEndpoint` element as the one shown in Figure 10, but used in sink mode so that the media stream gets into the pipeline instead of out of it.
 To that end point further elements can be connected for filtering media, processing it or storing